 - Preheat oven to 200 C°/ 400 F°

-- Cut pumpkin in thin slices of about 4 mm and spread them out on a baking sheet lined with parchment paper.
+- Cut pumpkin in about 40 thin slices of about 4 mm and about the size of the baguette slices and smaller, spread them out on a baking sheet lined with parchment paper.

 - Apply a little olive oil on each of them with a brush and sprinkle with a little salt.

-- Roll some big basil leaves together into a cigar shape and then cut them finely.
+- Roll the basil leaves together into a cigar shape and then cut them finely.

-- When the pumpkin is ready and cooling, heat some olive oil in a pan and roast the sliced bread from both sides.
+- When the pumpkin is ready and cooling a bit, heat some olive oil in a pan and roast the sliced bread from both sides.

 - Cut the garlic clove in half and rub it over the bread slices.

-- Layer the pumpkin slices on the bread and add hot sauce.
+- Put the pumpkin slices on the bread and add sauce of choice: balsamic and chili oil, just balsamic, hot sauce or BBQ are my recommended options.

-- Sprinkle pomegranate tendrils and basil and enjoy!
+- Sprinkle pomegranate seeds and basil and enjoy!